Signed in as:

 Ready to add some zing to your kitchen skills?
 In this interactive demo, we’re diving into three different pickling methods: quick refrigerator pickles, traditional fermented cucumbers, and sweet pickled peaches.
 You’ll learn the science behind each process, how to pickle safely, and how to get creative with brines, spices, and more.

-When: We'll schedule when 10 people pre-register!
+When: We’ll schedule this workshop again when we get at least 10 pre-registrants.

-Where: Bend/Redmond
+Where: Redmond/Bend

 Pre-register for the next session of this workshop.
 No charge!
 You will be charged once we get at least 10 pre-registrants and you agree to the date of the workshop.
 You'll be first in line and we'll work with you on the date.